JoeDunnStable/hagelin/README.md

     cd build
     ninja

-The package includes a boost test executable, which can be invoked as
+The package includes a number of test programs, which can be invoked as
 follows:

-    ninja -j 1 test
+    ninja test

 The program was developed an OS X using Apple's clang++ compiler and it's now been ported to the following: